 - Babies or birthdays

-- Avoid anything that sounds like SPAM or includes a hard call-to-action (especially on Facebook).
+- Avoid anything that sounds like spam or includes a hard call-to-action.

 - Try to keep your post lengths reasonable.

 - Make use of image text.
-Best practices for this vary by network.
-However, using images to tell more of the story can make it easier to write clear, crisp, and concise posts.
+Using images to tell more of the story can make writing clear, crisp, and concise posts easier.

 - It makes it easier to monitor what your followers are talking about on social media (so you can create content that addresses those interests).